ShubhamAgarwal1616/Quadular_Chess/README.md

 - maintining state for a game on backend side instead in frontend
 - provide functionality to connect again after disconnect via webhook
 - Refactor code to make more maintainable
+- use Memoization to avoid re-rendering all cells

 ## Setup instructions: